israx/core-typescript/README.md

 # core-typescript
-General typescript concepts used in most project.
+General typescript concepts used in most projects.

-Concepts reviewed:
+## Concepts reviewed:

 1. Interfaces and type alias
 2. Top and bottom types